 In fact, it is clear now that those two e-bikes are based on completely different theories, which are designed for the same purpose.
 The approach of the e-bikes is radically different, but they have won our hearts in style and poise.

 E-bike aesthetic choices, what do they mean?

 Cowboy 3 and Vanmoof S3 are simply different in style.
-Aesthetics and geometry of the frame, location of the battery, and sensations of the handlebars, all are different.
-To start with, both manufacturers have used opposing approaches to create the best-connected bikes for the city.
+The aesthetics and geometry of the frame, the location of the battery, and the sensations of the handlebars are all different.
+Cowboy and

 Frame geometry and seating position

 How was this frame geometry achieved?
-Well, by cutting down the e-bike’s weight by 2 kgs and working more closely on some of the e-bike frame details.
+Well, by cutting down the e-bike’s weight by 2 kg and working more closely on some of the e-bike frame details.

 Motor and battery placement

-It was brave for both of the brands to go for different batteries and their locations.
+It was brave for both of the brands to go for different battery choices and their placements.
 Cowboy, like last year, housed a removable battery along the vertical tube.
-The engine is placed nicely in the hub of the rear wheel, which helps now to lose nearly any energy from the battery.
+The engine is placed nicely in the hub of the rear wheel, which helps not to lose nearly any energy from the battery.